mountaineerbr/shellChatGPT/man/README.md

 `Option -W` **translates audio** stream to **English text**.
 A PROMPT in English may be set to guide the model as the second positional argument.

+Set these options twice, e.g. `-ww`, and `-WW`, to have phrase-level timestamps.

 Combine `-wW` **with** `-cc` to start **chat with voice input** (Whisper) support.
 Output may be piped to a voice synthesiser to have a